Fixer (Marvel Comics): Paul Norbert Ebersol

-Fixer then became one of the Redeemers, a government-backed team whereby criminals could use it to accelerate their sentences and clear their record until most of that team was slaughtered by Graviton.
+Fixer then became one of the Redeemers, a government-backed team whereby criminals could shorten their sentences and clear their record.
+However, most of the team is killed by Graviton.
 He joined with the reunited Thunderbolts to stop Graviton, and he was one of the team members exiled to Counter-Earth.
-By a complicated series of events, at the end of the trip to Counter-Earth, Zemo's consciousness ended up in Fixer's tech-pac.
-By threatening to disable it and leave him quadriplegic, Zemo managed to force Fixer to transfer the Baron's consciousness to his Counter-Earth counterpart's body.
+The team eventually returns to Earth via a rift.